 - Thermogravimetry with IR coupling (TGA-FTIR)

 - Ion detection

+As part of an internationally active research and testing institute in the field of materials in construction, we also offer these within the framework of standardised or individually developed innovative testing services for special problems.
 For more information and enquiries about measurements on behalf of or in cooperation with us, please contact us directly.

 For the identification of known and unknown individual substances as well as for the quantification of known substances in mixtures (Figure 1), infrared spectroscopy based on the principle of attenuated total reflection is available at ibac.
 This method is very well suited for conformity testing, material monitoring and quality control, for example according to DIN EN 1767 or DIN 51451.